IBM/openshift-workshop-was/setup/README.md

 ## Browser Requirement

 - Please use Firefox or Chrome when possible during the workshop.
-It's been noted IE or Edge brwoser may cause an unexpected behavior accessing the URLs for the lab.
+It's been noted IE or Edge browser may cause an unexpected behavior accessing the URLs for the lab.
 - When accessing Open Shift Web Console through IBM Cloud login, you may experience the block pop-up from the browser, please ensure to unblock in order to proceed.
   - Also note other type of blocks may be caused by your company's firewall rules, please check if any alternative can be used.